 Tropic of Capricorn – Food and Drink

 - Restaurant & Bar: Facing the sea under the main building, The Tropic Café on the Beach serves good-value meals, with more on offer than the usual pizzas, burgers, and anything-with-fries.
 The bar is more affordable than most.

 Tropic of Capricorn & Bamboo Tropic – Rooms

-- Room Types: Dormitories with 6, 8 or 12 beds • Budget Rooms with fan or air-con • Oceanfront Standard and Superior Rooms with air-con
+- Room Types: Dormitories with 6, 8, or 12 beds • Budget Room with fan or air-con • Oceanfront Standard and Superior Rooms with air-con

 - Smoking Rooms: Not permitted in the rooms, but allowed in the grounds.

 - Best Room: The Oceanfront Superior Rooms have direct views across the sea and right down both ends of Wailoaloa beach and village from the balcony.
 But ocean views are blocked a little by the café underneath.

 Tropic of Capricorn & Bamboo Tropic – What’s Nearby?

 These are only a short stroll away within the Wailoaloa area: